 Lucy joined Watsi on March 12th, 2013.
-Three years ago, Lucy became the 2681st member to automatically support a new Watsi patient every month.
-Since then, 3,812 more people have become monthly donors!
-Lucy's most recent donation traveled 8,300 miles to support Than, a woman from Burma, to fund surgery for her fractured left leg.
+Four years ago, Lucy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lucy's most recent donation traveled 8,500 miles to support Isaack, an energetic young man from Kenya, for fracture repair surgery.